calculusvideosproject/calculusvideosproject.github.io/pages/lms.md

 User-Created Course Packages
 ---------
 - Bryan Faulkner from Ferrum College has created <a href="CalcVidsBrightspace_Quizzes.zip">Brightspace Quizzes</a> for 15 of the Calcvids modules.
+- Mathilde Hitier from Dawson College has created a <a href="backup-moodle2-CalcVids-20221218-1344-nu.mbz">revised Moodle package</a> that incorporates the fixes described above.

 If you find an error in any of the materials, please submit it via <a href="https://docs.google.com/spreadsheets/d/1vix-6o_g2ysd43qJ0q4aS1TylQgV2L-3l7hWtSHBHNg/edit?usp=sharing">this form</a>.